-The school safety plan was last reviewed and updated with the School Safety Committee in September 2016.
+The school safety plan was last reviewed, updated and discussed with the school faculty in November 2016.

 School Accountability Report Card

 In accordance with state and federal requirements, the School Accountability Report Card (SARC) is put forth annually by all public schools as a tool for parents and interested parties to stay informed of the school's progress, test scores and achievements.